mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

 ## 2014
 ### May
+* Updated APIs page with basic information on webhooks.
 * Added learning checklist for source control, application dependencies, configuration management and NoSQL data stores.
 * Moving learning checklists to the bottom of the pages since they are